Common Agricultural Policy: Oversupply and its redistribution

-The food crisis in 2008, which saw the stocks empty out and the prices skyrocket, even introduced a popular demand for the introduction of emergency stocks of agricultural produce in the EU, which would help stabilize prices both on the very volatile markets.
-In 2010, the European Commission announced its intention to sell out of its cereal stocks to stabilize the situation after a Russian grain export ban had stung world markets, sending wheat prices to two-year highs and sparked worries of a crisis in global food supplies that could spark widespread strains and protests.
+The food crisis in 2008, which saw the stocks empty out and the prices skyrocket, even introduced a popular demand for the introduction of emergency stocks of agricultural produce in the EU, which would help stabilise prices both on the very volatile markets.
+In 2010, the European Commission announced its intention to sell out of its cereal stocks to stabilise the situation after a Russian grain export ban had stung world markets, sending wheat prices to two-year highs and sparked worries of a crisis in global food supplies that could spark widespread strains and protests.

-In 2010, the EU decided to use existing intervention stocks (cereals, milk powder and limited quantities of butter) for its "Food Aid for the Needy" scheme for 2011.
+In 2010, the EU decided to use existing intervention stocks (cereals, milk powder and limited quantities of butter) for its Food Aid for the Needy program for 2011.
 An estimated 13 million poor Europeans benefit from this scheme.

 Parts of the EU stocks are exported with the use of export subsidies.
 It is argued that many African and Asian dairy, tomato, grain and poultry farmers cannot keep up with cheap competition from Europe, thus their incomes can no longer provide for their families.
-At the same time, many urbanized families in the developing world benefit from the relatively cheaper products stemming from Europe.
+At the same time, many urbanised families in the developing world benefit from the relatively cheaper products stemming from Europe.

 For dairy products, export subsidies rose in 2009 after having been stopped in 2008.
 In 2009, the main recipients of dairy products that benefited from export subsidies were: Russia, Saudi Arabia, Egypt and Nigeria.

 According to the 2003 Human Development Report the average dairy cow in the year 2000 under the European Union received $913 in subsidies annually, while an average of $8 per human being was sent in aid to Sub-Saharan Africa.

-The 2005 Human Development Report states "The basic problem to be addressed in the WTO negotiations on agriculture can be summarized in three words: rich country subsidies.
+The 2005 Human Development Report states "The basic problem to be addressed in the WTO negotiations on agriculture can be summarised in three words: rich country subsidies.
 In the last round of world trade negotiations rich countries promised to cut agricultural subsidies.
-Since then, they have increased them".
+Since then, they have increased them."
 Several reports from the latest negotiations in the WTO, however, contradict the theory of the 2005 HDR report.
 On 29 July 2008, the WTO negotiations in the Doha round finally collapsed because of differences between the US, India and China over agricultural trade.